soheilhk/soheilhk.github.io/_pages/about.md

 <hr>

 My research focuses on the development of advanced medical imaging technologies at the intersection of **ultrasound imaging, photoacoustic imaging, computational imaging, high-performance computing, and artificial intelligence**.

-I work across the full imaging pipeline, from raw acoustic data acquisition and hardware systems to beamforming, image reconstruction, artifact suppression, and AI-assisted image analysis.
-My goal is to develop practical and computationally efficient imaging methods that can improve the quality, speed, and clinical utility of ultrasound-based technologies.

 ---